 As for simple crypto trading, Robinhood is your best option even though it only supports 11 coins.
 This is because it lets you transfer crypto in and out of your wallet.
 In contrast, both Public and Webull don't let you transfer crypto assets.

 The bottom line is that Public's selling point is that it's public; you can learn from other investors and use its themes to find baskets of stocks you're interested in.
 In this sense, it's an excellent investing app for beginners.
-But if you want more trading options and account flexibility, Robinhood or Webull are better choices.
+And if you want to dabble in alternatives, Public is definitely better than both Robinhood and Webull.

 Public also gives you a free stock ranging from $3 to $300, so you can try each app to find you favorite and leverage sign-up bonuses.

-Public is a great place for beginners to start buying and selling stocks if they prefer an app-based trading experience.
-The app removes much of the confusion that holds new people back from opening a new stock trading account.
+In our view, Public is a great place for investors looking to invest in any fractional asset.
+The platform removes much of the confusion that holds people back from opening a stock trading account, and gives you context around your portfolio through data, insights, and analytics-to help you be a more informed investor.
 And if you're attracted to the community aspect, that could be another positive feature that draws you in.

-Overall, it's not perfect for everyone, but Public could be a fun choice for new investors looking to get started with stocks and ETFs.Disclaimer - Paid non-client endorsement.
+Overall, it might not be for everyone, but Public could be a great choice for investors looking for a wide range of asset offerings.
+Whether it’s thousands of stocks and ETFs, a collection of 25+ cryptos, or a broad selection of alternatives, it’s all on Public.Disclaimer - Paid non-client endorsement.
 See Apple App Store and Google Play reviews.
 View important disclosures.

 Investment advisory services offered by Stash Investments LLC, an SEC registered investment adviser.
 This material has been distributed for informational and educational purposes only, and is not intended as investment, legal, accounting, or tax advice.
 Investing involves risk.